 A PCA will most likely be your first contact with us.
 The PCA will take your referral, discuss your child’s needs and send the application to you.
-The PCA will determine your financial eligibility for UIC-Specialized Care for Children and will update that financial eligibility periodically.
+The PCA will determine your financial eligibility for UIC Division of Specialized Care for Children and will update that financial eligibility periodically.
 The PCA and the Care Coordinator will work together as a team to meet your child’s needs.

 Illinois is divided into 102 counties.
-UIC-Specialized Care for Children has 11 regional offices that cover all counties in the state.
+UIC Division of Specialized Care for Children has 11 regional offices that cover all counties in the state.

 Service from a physician or other provider who treats children with certain diagnoses.

 The process of preparing for adulthood and the changes that will bring in coordinating health care and other areas of your life.